 At a young age, it is unavoidable for children to fear exams.
-When the teacher announces that there would be an examination to test how much they’ve learned, children tend to feel discomforted and sometimes panic.
-As a parent/guardian, it is your responsibility to help them out in studying beforehand; you should guide them as they understand the lessons and continue to encourage them when they some problems are too hard for them.
+When the teacher announces that there will be an examination to test how much they’ve learned, children tend to feel discomfort and sometimes panic.
+As a parent/guardian, it is your responsibility to help them out in studying beforehand; you should guide them as they understand the lessons and continue to encourage them when some problems are too hard for them.
 Give them a new perspective when they hear the word “exam”.
-In order to also help you out in guiding your child before an exam, here are some ways you could do.
+In order to also help you out in guiding your child before an exam, here are some ways you could do this.

 Learn with them